MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/term-collections/ai-bot-terms.md

 ---
-title: Bot terms - Microsoft Style Guide
+title: AI and bot terms - Microsoft Style Guide
 author: pallep
 ms.author: pallep
-ms.date: 01/19/2018
+ms.date: 02/20/2019
 ms.topic: article
 ms.prod: non-product-specific
 ---

 # Bot terms

-In general, avoid talking about bot and AI technology.
-Instead, focus on benefits or what the customer needs to do.
-When it’s necessary to use bot terms—such as in content for developers or to make it clear that the customer is chatting with a virtual agent, not a human one—use the terms below.
+In general, avoid talking about AI and bot technology.
+Instead, focus on the benefits of the technology or what the customer wants to do with it.
+When it's necessary to talk about the technology itself—such as in content for developers or in event presentations, or to make it clear that the customer is chatting with a bot, not a person—use the terms below.

 Before you invent a term, check with the applicable brand, marketing, and engineering teams to find out whether a term already exists.
 For more information about creating new terms or using emerging terminology, see [Use technical terms carefully](~/word-choice/use-technical-terms-carefully.md).